Navigating the Magical City of Fez: Essential Tips and Insights on Fes Weather for a Perfect Trip

-Fez, the second-largest city in Morocco, is located in the northeastern part of the country, nestled between the Rif and Middle Atlas mountain ranges.
-The city was founded in the late 8th century by Idris I and served as the capital of the Idrisid dynasty.
-Over the years, Fez has become a center of religion, culture, and learning, drawing scholars and artisans from all around the Islamic world.
+Fez, the second-largest city in Morocco, is in the country's northeastern part, nestled between the Rif and Middle Atlas mountain ranges.
+The town was founded in the late 8th century by Idris I and served as the capital of the Idrisid dynasty.
+Over the years, Fez has become a center of religion, culture, and learning, drawing scholars and artisans from around the Islamic world.

-The city is divided into three parts: Fes el-Bali, Fes el-Jdid, and the modern Ville Nouvelle.
-Fes el-Bali, the oldest part of the city, is home to the world's largest car-free urban area and the famous Al Quaraouiyine University, which is considered the oldest continuously operating university in the world.
+The city has three parts: Fes el-Bali, Fes el-Jdid, and the modern Ville Nouvelle.
+Fes el-Bali, the oldest part of the city, is home to the world's largest car-free urban area and the famous Al Quaraouiyine University, considered the oldest continuously operating university in the world.
 Fes el-Jdid, on the other hand, is known for its palaces, gardens, and the Royal Palace of Fez.
-Lastly, the Ville Nouvelle, built during the French colonial era, offers a more modern and westernized atmosphere.
+Lastly, the Ville Nouvelle, built during the French colonial era, offers a more modern and Westernized atmosphere.